About Western Law

 Contact Information

-If you have questions about our admission policies and standards or wish to arrange a tour of Western Law with a law student ambassador or with admission personnel, contact our Admissions Office:
+If you have questions about our admission policies and standards or wish to arrange a tour of Western Law with a law student ambassador or with admissions personnel, contact our Admissions Office:

 JD Admissions